oomph-lib/oomph-lib/README.md

 cmake --install build
 ```

 CMake itself already provides a large number of such cache variables.

-- The most important of these is the `CMAKE_BUILD_TYPE` which can take the values
-  * `"Debug"`: the source code is compiled with debug information (using, e.g., `g++ -g` if GCC is used) and without any optimisation.
-  * `"Release"`: the source is code compiled without debugging information but with full optimisation (using, e.g., `g++ -O3` if GCC is used).

-  Additional settings are available but are not of much use in the context of this project.
-If the flag is not specified explicitly, `oomph-lib` is built in Release mode.

-- Another key variable is `BUILD_SHARED_LIBS` which ensures that the libraries are built as shared (dynamic), rather than static libraries.
-Its default is `ON` *** BUT THIS IS CURRENTLY BROKEN, SO IT'S ACTUALLY BUILDING STATIC LIBRARIES ***

-`oomph-lib` provides additional project-specific cache variables.
+By default you should only have to interact with `oomph-lib` additional project-specific cache variables.

-- Some of them are simply translated into C++ macros for the compilation of `oomph-lib` source code.
+- Some of these are simply translated into C++ macros for the compilation of `oomph-lib` source code.
 These include:
   * `OOMPH_ENABLE_RANGE_CHECKING` (default `OFF`), already discussed above.
   * `OOMPH_ENABLE_PARANOID` (default `OFF`) enables the compilation of built-in self-tests and diagnostics within `oomph-lib`'s source code via the C++ macro `PARANOID`.
 These tests are very useful during code development but, like range checking, add to the run time.
 - `oomph-lib`'s MPI-based parallel capabilities are enabled with:
-    * `OOMPH_ENABLE_MPI` (default `OFF`) not only provides the C++ macro `OOMPH_HAS_MPI` (to allow the copmpilation of MPI-related code in `oomph-lib`) but also ensures that the source code is compiled with a suitable MPI compiler.
+  * `OOMPH_ENABLE_MPI` (default `OFF`) not only provides the C++ macro `OOMPH_HAS_MPI` (to allow the copmpilation of MPI-related code in `oomph-lib`) but also ensures that the source code is compiled with a suitable MPI compiler. *** __Puneet__: THIS SEEMS (TOO) BLACK MAGIC TO ME; IN ANY CASE WE SHOULD PROBABLY EXPLAIN HERE HOW TO SPECIFY THE MPI COMPILERS MANUALLY; JUST IN CASE ***

 - `oomph-lib` uses a number of third-party libraries.
-Some of these are built by default, others are optional and their provision has to be requested at the configure stage.
-The three key optional libraries are Mumps (a linear solver) and the Hypre and Trilonos libraries.
-Their build is controlled by the following cache variables:
+Some of these are built by default, others are optional and their provision has to be requested at the configure stage. :
   * `OOMPH_WANT_MUMPS` (default `OFF`) requests that the parallel frontal solver MUMPS is built.
   * `OOMPH_WANT_HYPRE` (default `OFF`)  requests that the Hypre library is built.
   * `OOMPH_WANT_TRILINOS` (default `OFF`)  requests that the Trilinos library is built.

   If any of these are set to `ON`, CMake will download the relevant sources and build the libraries as part of the `oomph-lib` installation.
-It will also (via the associated C++ macros `OOMPH_HAS_MUMPS`, `OOMPH_HAS_HYPRE` and `OOMPH_HAS_TRILINOS`) enable the compilation of certain `oomph-lib` wrappers to these libraries.
+It will also (via the associated C++ macros `OOMPH_HAS_MUMPS`, `OOMPH_HAS_HYPRE` and `OOMPH_HAS_TRILINOS`) enable the compilation of `oomph-lib` wrappers to parts of these libraries.
 For instance, if `OOMPH_WANT_MUMPS` is set to `ON` during the project configuration, `oomph-lib`'s C++ sources will be compiled with the C++ macro `OOMPH_HAS_MUMPS` which then enables the creation of a `MumpsSolver` object that uses `MUMPS` as the underlying linear solver.
 To use it in your own C++ driver code simply place the creation of that linear solver into an #ifdef/#endif block:
   ```bash
   [...]